Need to see a doctor TODAY?

 Testing and screening for chlamydia

-Testing for Chlamydia at Regent Street Clinic is easy, fast and painless at our clinics in Nottingham, Derby, Leicester, Sheffield, Leeds and London.
+Testing for Chlamydia is easy, fast and painless at our clinics in Nottingham, Derby, Leicester, Sheffield, Leeds and Watford.

-We simply require a urine sample, ideally at least 3-4 hours since last urinating.
-This concentrated sample is then tested using the most sensitive laboratory analysis and the result is available the following working day.
+We simply require a urine sample, ideally collected at least 3-4 hours since last urinating.
+This concentrated sample is then tested using the most sensitive laboratory analysis and the result is usually available within 1-2 working days.

 It is very important to recognise that chlamydia often co-exists with other sexually transmitted infections.